A bag-of-paths framework for network data analysis: Experiments on semi-supervised classification tasks

 This paper derived distance measures from the bag-of-paths probabilities.
-In order to apply these distances to unsupervised and supervised learning methods, it is convenient to transform them into similarity matrices, called here kernels, for simplicity.
-From \cite{Borg-1997,Cox-2001}, a centered kernel matrix $\mathbf{K}$ can be derived from a squared distances matrix $\mathbf{\Delta}^{(2)}$ as follows
+In order to use these distances in machine learning and pattern recognition methods, it is convenient to transform them into similarity matrices, simply called kernels for convenience.